Posted in Car Accident on February 13, 2020

 Because drivers in no-fault states must turn to their personal insurance policy in order to seek compensation, all policyholders in these states are required to carry personal injury protection (PIP) insurance.

 Standard liability insurance only covers the medical bills and costs associated with the injuries of another party in an accident.
 PIP insurance ensures that you yourself have an avenue for recovery when you are injured in a car accident, regardless of who is at fault.
+After your accident, contact a San Antonio car accident lawyer to discuss your legal options for recovering compensation.

 Thresholds Allow Drivers in No-Fault States to File Lawsuits